wesley-ruede/Quicksite/README.md

     source bin/activate

+Ensure all dependencies are properly installed which can be found in the <h4>requirements.txt</h4> file.
+This is included with the README.md located at the top Quicksite direcotry.
+The command to install the correct packages:

+   pip install -r requirements.txt

-Once the virtualenv is successfully activated, you need to run the server which can be foun in the directory:
+Once the virtualenv is successfully activated, you need to run the server which can be found in the directory:

     Quicksite/quicksite/quicksite-project